Overview of Mount Everest Climbing

 Day 01: Greetings at Kathmandu Airport

-We will meet you at Kathmandu Tribhuvan International Airport and transfer to your hotel.
-When you have had your time to settle in and freshen up after your long fight, you will be invited to visit our office for a briefing about your program.
-You will have meeting with your trekking guide and discuss about the equipment needed for the trekking and we will process for the trekking permits.
-If you arrive at night we will have same discussion in next day morning after your breakfast.
+We will meet you at Kathmandu Tribhuvan International Airport and then transfer you to your hotel.
+You will have time to settle in and freshen up after your long fight.
+We will then invite you to visit our office for a briefing about your program.

 02